Coming Soon 👀 At the beginning of April, you’ll be

 My family lived 25 miles north of Chicago 1957-63.
 7th through 12th grades for me.
 The White Sox won the pennant in 1959.
 The Cubs won no pennants during that period.
 When I was in high school I saw several Packers/Zephyrs games.
 I saw a Bears’ exhibition game.
 Never saw the Black Hawks or Cardinals.
 I later met a guy whose father had season tickets for the Cardinals.
 My major regrets are that I never went to the Art Institute or heard music on Maxwell Street.

-Baron Grim 10 months ago
+Baron Grim about 1 year ago

 Houston has a rivalry with Chicago for 3rd largest US metropolis.
 Chicago is unaware of this rivalry.

-[Unnamed Reader - d1b30b] 10 months ago
+[Unnamed Reader - d1b30b] about 1 year ago

 Actually, the explanation for Chicago ball is as simple as it gets